Chelsey-bommer/house-matching/README.md

 **Environment variables**

-1. Download [dotenv](https://www.npmjs.com/package/dotenv) om zelf environment variables te kunnen toevoegen.
+1. Download [dotenv](https://www.npmjs.com/package/dotenv) to be able to add your own environment variables.

     `# install locally (recommended) npm install dotenv --save`

-2. In de repository zit een envexample file.
-Maak hier een .env file van en voeg je eigen environment variables van je database toe zoals in de voorbeeld file.
-Check of deze kloppen met de env variables in de database link.
+2. In the repository, is an envexample file.
+Make this into an .env file van and add your own environment variables from your databse, like in the example file.
+Check if these work with the env variables in your database link.

 <br>

-**Optionele packages**
+**Optional packages**

-Packages die niet per sé nodig zijn, maar wel handig zijn voor matching-app:
+Packages that aren't necessary, but nice to use for this repo:

 1. [Nodemon](https://www.npmjs.com/package/nodemon).
-Nodemon restart de server automatisch, nadat er aanpassingen worden gemaakt.
-Na de installatie, run `npm run dev` om gebruik te maken van Nodemon.
+Nodemon restarts the server automatically, after making any changes.
+After installation, run `npm run dev` to use Nodemon.
 2. [Prettier](https://prettier.io/) & [Standardjs](https://standardjs.com/).
-Dit zijn linters en formatters, lees meer in de wiki hierover.
+These are linters and formatters, read more about these in my wiki.

 <br>

 ## Makers

-De maker van deze app is Chelsey Bommer.
-Een 2e jaars student Communication & Multimedia Design aan de Hogeschool van Amsterdam.
+The maker of this app is Chelsey Bommer.
+A second year student Communication & Multimedia Design at the Hogeschool van Amsterdam.

 ## Contact

-Chelsey Bommer kan bereikt worden op:
+Chelsey Bommer can be contacted on:

 LinkedIn: Chelsey Bommer
 E-mail: chelsey.bommer@hva.nl